-Regarding planetary rotation (or planet rotation), a planet's day consists of a rotation plus or minus a fraction of a rotation to the point where the same side faces the host star given their new positions in the course of their orbit.
-Thus the Earth's day is 86400 seconds, but its rotation period is about 86164 seconds.
-For Venus, which rotates in the opposite direction to its orbit, its rotation period is longer than its day.
+Regarding planetary rotation (or planet rotation), a planet's day consists of a rotation plus or minus a fraction of a rotation to the point where the same side faces the host star given their new positions in the course of their orbit (synodic rotation period).
+Thus the Earth's day is 86400 seconds, but its rotation period is about 86164 seconds (sidereal rotation period).
+Venus, which rotates in the opposite direction to its orbit (retrograde rotation), has a day is shorter than its rotation period.
 Determining the rotation of extra-solar planets is a challenge, so the number of planets for which rotation is known is limited.
 Rotation of rocky planets may be of interest in determining their habitability.

-Pulsars are neutron stars, which are sufficiently compact to rotate fast, some have rotation periods of small fractions of a second (millisecond pulsars).
-Relativity places a limit on a rotation period of a large object because rotation cannot be so fast that any part of the object (e.g., its equator) moves faster than the speed of light in a vacuum.
+Pulsars are neutron stars, which are sufficiently compact to rotate rapidly, some have rotation periods of small fractions of a second (millisecond pulsars).
+Relativity places a limit on a rotation period of a large object because rotation cannot be so rapid that any part of the object (e.g., its equator) moves faster than the speed of light in a vacuum.

-If the rotation period matches the orbital period, the same side of the object faces its host, which is termed a synchronous rotation, indicating tidal locking.
+If the rotation period matches the orbital period and is prograde (i.e., not retrograde), the same side of the object constantly faces its host (if the orbit is circular: to the degree that it is eccentric, there is some variation in exactly which side faces the host) which is termed a synchronous rotation, a sign of tidal locking.
 This is true of the Moon, facing Earth, and is true of most moons in the solar system.
+Some rotation periods:

 |Sun||25-to-35 (Earth) days (differential).|